There’s truly no end to the things you can make with macrame — all you need is a little creativity.

 Once again, you can choose the primary and secondary cord colors, giving you different options to match your home decor.

 This macrame dream catcher kit is a bit more expensive, and shipping may be pricey for US-based crafters.
 Again though, you can watch the tutorial video on YouTube for free and source your own materials.

 As for mass-market macrame dream catcher kits, this option from Pepperell is the only one I’d recommend.
 Most others have limited instructions or tiny rings.

 That said, this is a very simple kit.
-It’s probably not the best choice for adult crafters, but for kids it’s absolutely perfect.
+It’s probably not the best choice for adult crafters, but for kids, it’s absolutely perfect.
 And at less than $10, it’s not a hard sell.

 Grab this as a gift for any child or teenager interested in crafts and they’ll love it.
-The link below goes to Amazon, but you can sometimes find this kit in Hobby Lobby and other craft stores, too.
+The link below goes to Amazon, but you can often find this kit in Hobby Lobby and other craft stores, too.